EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part01.md

 ![screenshot19](https://user-images.githubusercontent.com/52298587/172278180-5149554d-1d35-49e4-a8fc-9828bb292147.png)

 Choose this option to select all child parts of armature and hit **Ctrl+I**, that will invert selection.
 Hit **Delete** and choose **Bones**.
 Et voila.
-All body boned are gone.
+All body bones are gone.

 ![screenshot20](https://user-images.githubusercontent.com/52298587/172278555-47353281-0766-4695-be3c-f27974d5d44e.png)